 - Scouts should use the CELL Workbook found in the Google Classroom, which helps them complete requirements in the order taught during the merit badge clinic and confirms that each Scout personally completed the requirements.
 It is very important that Scouts fully complete the CELL Scout Workbook, which includes both independent assignments and in-class notetaking.

-- All of the CELL’s merit badge counselors are registered through the Denver Area Council and maintain YPT certification.
+- All of the CELL’s merit badge counselors are registered through the Greater Colorado Council and maintain YPT certification.

 - Two adult counselors, including at least one female counselor, sign in for every live Zoom lesson.
 All correspondence via BSA@TheCELL.org is copied to multiple counselors.